REAL NAME: Gil Hayes

-He began his wrestling career in 1966 after meeting Gene Kiniski after a wrestling show in Fort Francis, Ontario.
+He began his wrestling career in 1966 after meeting Gene Kiniski after a wrestling show in Fort Frances, Ontario.
 Hayes had been a wrestling fan since age ten.
 “Because professional wrestling was the first ever TV program I saw, it was just something that I wanted to do,” he explained.

 Hayes began training in a local church basement, utilizing his wrestling skills from high school, and the boxing techniques he learned outside of school.

 He had his first match at St. Boniface Club in Winnipeg in 1965 or 1966, and spent two and a half years in Winnipeg before going to moving to Calgary and Stampede Wrestling.

 In every promotion that he wrestled in, he was just Gil Hayes.
 “I had a vest when I left Winnipeg and I came to Calgary.
 I had a vest with a G on it.
 Because my name was Gilbert, they just said ‘just keep your regular name if you want.’
 I thought it was just as easy.”

 Fans in Stampede took to Hayes, though not in a fan favourite kind of way.
 “I just never cared what the audience thought of my wrestling style,” he said.
 “Sometimes you would come out of one dressing room, when they filmed it, you would find it almost as nasty as coming out of the other one.
 So it was always a toss up.
 I just did my own thing, didn’t want to be classified as a good guy or a bad guy.”

 Usually in interviews, he would credit his mother for his heelish tendencies.